TaiwoEnoch/capstone_project/README.md

 ## 🙏 Acknowledgments <a name="https://www.behance.net/adagio07"></a>

-I will like to acknowledge **Cindy Shin** for the great job of design.
+I would like to acknowledge **Cindy Shin** for the great job of design.

-I would like to thank Microverse for this great opportunity of assisting young people to grow their software development skills.
+I would like to thank Microverse for this great opportunity to assist young people in growing their software development skills.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>